OperationCode/operationcode_old_site/CONTRIBUTING.md

 * Install the version of ruby from the step above. eg `rvm install 2.2.3`

 ### git
 Git is a distributed version control system.
 This is how our code is stored and managed.
+Git can be frustrating.
+If you want to know more about git, a great resource is [Think Like a Git](http://think-like-a-git.net/) and if you find your self in a real git pickle, see ["Oh, shit, git!"](http://ohshitgit.com/).

 * [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)